tvheadend/tvheadend/docs/markdown/tv_adapters.md

 ###Buttons

-The following buttons are available:
+The following functions are available:

 Button         | Function
 ---------------|---------